 Third Party Rights

-The Contracts (Rights of Third Parties) Act 1999 does not apply to the terms of our retainer with you or any subsequent amendment to it unless we expressly confirm in writing this it does apply.
+The Contracts (Rights of Third Parties) Act 1999 does not apply to the terms of a retainer with you or any subsequent amendment to it unless we expressly confirm in writing this it does apply.

 In the event that any of these terms and conditions is held to be invalid, the remainder of the terms and conditions will remain in full force and effect.